psychicEgg/EDHM/Odyssey/3rdPartyMods/FSS-Overlay/README.md

-# FSS Overlay v1.5.01 for Odyssey FDev Update 15.01
+# FSS Overlay v1.5.02 for Odyssey FDev Update 15.01
 ### Fixed for FDev U15.01
-### Fix for transparency issue
+- Fix for transparency issue
+- Add Overlay 4 for FSS Overlay - Edited Version by Taneth (Original by CMDR Razor2)

 This is an optional overlay for your FSS that every explorer should have.